Our graduate students enjoy a wide variety of teaching and professional development opportunities.

 Writing Program Graduate Assistant Directors

-Graduate Assistant Directors for Teacher Training: Four veteran graduate instructors serve as mentors to new TOs and also work to enhance our teaching community.
-GADs for TT visit classes of new TOs, are involved in the planning and running of orientation, assist with the Resource Center online database, and attend meetings every other week.
+Graduate Assistant Directors for Teacher Training: Four veteran graduate instructors serve as mentors to new TOs and work to enhance our teaching community.
+GADs attend weekly mentoring sessions, observe TO classes, are involved in the planning and running of orientation, and assist in maintaining the online WP Resource database.
 GADs for TT also teach College Writing.
 These positions last for one year.
 Any teacher in our program who has taught two semesters of College Writing is encouraged to apply.

-Graduate Assistant Director of Assessment and Technology: As a member of the Resource Center Staff, the GAD for A&T will provide technology pedagogical support to the Writing Program teaching staff in the form of workshops and be available for one-on-one consultations.
-Like other members of the Resource Staff, the GAD for A&T is involved in the planning and running of orientation, assists with the online database, and attends meetings every other week.
+Graduate Assistant Director of Assessment and Technology: GADs for A&T will provide technology pedagogical support to the Writing Program teaching staff in the form of workshops and be available for one-on-one consultations.
+The GADs for A&T are involved in the planning and running of orientation, assist with the online database, and meet regularly with a WP administrator.
 Any teacher in our program who has taught two semesters of College Writing is encouraged to apply.

 Graduate Assistant Director of Professional Development and Placement: The GAD for PDP helps to provide training for teachers who have completed their first year in the Writing Program, including teachers new to Writing, Power, and Identity.
 The GAD for PDP may develop supplementary materials for the Writing, Power, and Identity curriculum; assist with the development and assessment of the placement questionnaire; co-lead summer placement consulting; and provide placement support (as needed) during the academic year.
 In addition to these responsibilities, this GAD teaches two sections of Writing, Power, and Identity or College Writing during the year for a full TO stipend; a stipend is also provided for work on orientation.